Post job

 Aides are personal employees of their clients who commonly have health issues that render them unable to do certain tasks.
 They help out their clients with activities they may need assistance in.
 They may do personal errands such as grocery shopping, cleaning, and cooking.
 They also provide care for their clients by helping them bathe, dress, brush their teeth, and other personal hygiene activities.
 Aides also help their clients walk, sit, and eat if their clients' motor functions are compromised.
 Aides are expected to be patient, caring, and trustworthy.

-Next up, we have the restorative, rehab aide profession to look over.
-This career brings along a lower average salary when compared to a physical science aide annual salary.
-In fact, restoratives, rehab aide salary difference is $41,117 lower than the salary of physical science aides per year.
+A career as a restorative, rehab aide brings a lower average salary when compared to the average annual salary of a physical science aide.
+In fact, restoratives, rehab aide salary is $41,117 lower than the salary of physical science aides per year.

-But both careers also use different skills, according to real physical science aide resumes.
-While physical science aide responsibilities can utilize skills like "patient care," "chemistry," "laboratory equipment," and "physical science," some restoratives, rehab aide use skills like "healthcare," "adl," "cna clinical," and "patient therapy."
+Each career also uses different skills, according to real physical science aide resumes.
+While physical science aide responsibilities can utilize skills like "patient care," "chemistry," "laboratory equipment," and "physical science," restoratives, rehab aide use skills like "healthcare," "adl," "cna clinical," and "patient therapy."

-In general, restoratives, rehab aide study at similar levels of education than physical science aides.
+In general, restoratives, rehab aide achieve similar levels of education than physical science aides.
 They're 2.6% less likely to obtain a Master's Degree while being 1.5% less likely to earn a Doctoral Degree.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from physical science aide resumes include skills like "chemistry," "laboratory equipment," "physical science," and "financial reports," whereas an aide might be skilled in "patients," "cpr," "compassion," and "home health. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from physical science aide resumes include skills like "chemistry," "laboratory equipment," "physical science," and "financial reports," whereas an aide is more likely to list skills in "patients," "cpr," "compassion," and "home health. "

-When it comes to education, aides tend to earn similar education levels than physical science aides.
+When it comes to education, aides tend to earn similar degree levels compared to physical science aides.
 In fact, they're 2.0% more likely to earn a Master's Degree, and 2.2% more likely to graduate with a Doctoral Degree.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between physical science aides and animal assisted therapists, there are some differences that are important to note.
 For one, a physical science aide might have more use for skills like "chemistry," "laboratory equipment," "physical science," and "financial reports."
-Meanwhile, some animal assisted therapists might include skills like "patients," "pet," "data collection," and "physical therapy" on their resume.
+Meanwhile, some responsibilities of animal assisted therapists require skills like "patients," "pet," "data collection," and "physical therapy. "